About the Nevonian Society

 History of the Society

 In 1981, the Franklin & Marshall Alumni Association established the Nevonian Society to honor alumni and the surviving spouses or partners of departed classmates who have reached the 50th anniversary of their graduation from the College.
-The Nevonian Society was named for the College's second president, John Williamson Nevin, who was born in Franklin County, PA on February 20, 1803, and was a graduate of Union College and the Princeton Theological Seminary (1826).
+The Nevonian Society was named for the College's second president, John Williamson Nevin, who was born in Franklin County, Pa.
+Feb.
+20, 1803, and was a graduate of Union College and the Princeton Theological Seminary (1826).

 During Nevin's early years as president of Franklin & Marshall, the College grew slowly both financially and in terms of the number of students and faculty on campus.
 This was largely due to the conflicting aims of the Reformed Church who founded other, competing educational institutions, such as Mercersburg College (1865) and Ursinus (1869), during Nevin's tenure.
 Still, Nevin's presidency produced many highlights, among them: the creation of an endowed professorship in English literature and the Audenried endowed professorship in History and Archaeology; the removal of the Theological Seminary from Mercersburg College grounds (resulting in the construction of Gerhart and Alumni houses for Seminary faculty); the construction of a separate building for the F&M Academy; and the construction of F&M's first dorm, Harbaugh Hall (all were constructed in 1871-72).
 Today, his legacy lives on in the lives of F&M's loyal alumni.